MatthewAlexanderFisher/MAS2903-Notes/_build/html/_sources/content/chapter3.md

 ##### Example 3.2

  \
-Now let us return to Example {ref}`ex:mozart`{reference-type="ref" reference="ex:mozart"}
-of Chapter 2.
-We considered an experiment to determine how good a music expert is at distinguishing between pages from Haydn and Mozart scores;
-when presented with a score from each composer, the expert makes the correct choice with probability $\theta$.
+Now let us return to Example of Chapter 2.
+We considered an experiment to determine how good a music expert is at distinguishing between pages from Haydn and Mozart scores; when presented with a score from each composer, the expert makes the correct choice with probability $\theta$.

 Before conducting the experiment, we were told that the expert is very competent; in fact, we were told that $\theta$ should have a prior